AtheMathmo/AtheMathmo.github.io/_drafts/transposing.md

 I think it's also quite important that I talk about an alternative approach to the above.
 If you `transpose` in [numpy](http://www.numpy.org/) it is an effectively free operation.
 Because of the way arrays are represented in numpy the strides and dimensions are simply swapped.
-I think this is the first time that not leaning more heavily on the strided view system has felt like a significant hinderance.
+I think this is the first time that not leaning more heavily on the strided view system has felt like a significant hindrance.
 This is an approach that I may look to adopt in the future but am choosing not to for now.
-If we go down this road we will have a much harder time optimizing existing algorithms - for example we can no longer gaurantee that our rows are contiguous (an assumption which is used for vectorization and cache utilization).
+If we go down this road we will have a much harder time optimizing existing algorithms - for example we can no longer guarantee that our rows are contiguous (an assumption which is used for vectorization and cache utilization).
 In addition to this the existing code will have to become more complex.

-If you do need fast inplace transposing in rust you could take a look at [ndarray](https://github.com/bluss/rust-ndarray) - which uses an approach similar to numpy.
+If you do need _free_ in-place transposing in rust you could take a look at [ndarray](https://github.com/bluss/rust-ndarray) - which uses an approach similar to numpy.

 ## References